Kirkjufellsfoss waterfall and Kirkjufell mountain, Snaefellsnes Peninsula, Iceland

 Two person relaxing at the harbour looking at Harpa.

 For those of you on the 10-night trip, today’s the day you head home.
-Drive your rental car back to the airport, return it, and board your flight to the US.
+Drive your rental car back to Keflavík Airport, return it, and board your flight back to the US.

 Day Day 12